 I recently ran the numbers on my own financial plan, using Define Financial‘s software of choice.
 A snippet of the results follow.
 I did this exercise because I wanted to know if it made sense to sell our house sooner rather than later.
 According to the financial planning software, there was a distinction.
 Apparently, I […]

 Getting cash payments from your investments makes a great story.
 But, when it comes to focusing on dividend-paying stocks, the numbers simply aren’t there.
-There are better investments available, offering: Higher investment returns Greater diversification Lower cost Fewer taxes More flexibility In this episode of the Stay Wealthy San Diego podcast we talk about all […]
+There are better investments available, offering: Higher investment returns Greater diversification Lower cost Fewer taxes More flexibility In this episode of the Stay Wealthy retirement podcast we talk about all of the […]

 All young financial planners need to go to the Financial Planning Association (FPA) NexGen Gathering.
 That’s just my opinion.
 But, bear in mind, I’ve been to a handful of conferences: Bogleheads® Conference Ritholtz’s Evidence-Based Investing (EBI) West FinCon FPA Minnesota Symposium JunXure’s conference many Dimensional Fund Advisors (DFA) events a handful of Fidelity events the […]